-D11: Preventative Maintenance Programme D25: Risk Assessment of Establishments M2: Hygiene Inspections of Establishments A6: Slaughter house Inspections / Audits
+D11: Preventative Maintenance Programme

+D25: Risk Assessment of Establishments

+M2: Hygiene Inspections of Establishments

+A6: Slaughter house Inspections / Audits

-The audit team noted that Laois County Council makes use of the SOPs detailed above, and the review of the establishment files provided evidence of this.
-In particular, the risk assessment carried out in respect of the 11 establishments assessed; the form, which is provided as an appendix to SOP D25: Risk Assessment of Establishments, had been used and a copy of the completed document was maintained on the establishment file.
+The audit team noted that Roscommon County Council makes use of the SOPs detailed above, and the review of the establishment files provided evidence of this.
+In particular, the risk assessment carried out in respect of 11 of the 12 establishments assessed; the form, which is provided as an appendix to the SOP D25 (Risk Assessment of Establishments), had been used and a copy of the completed document was maintained on the establishment file.

-Laois County Council also uses the triplicate book of inspection reports, the template for which is provided in SOP M2: Hygiene Inspections of Establishments and SOP A6: Slaughter House Inspections / Audits.
-The audit team verified that the inspection report is completed for every official control inspection.
-The inspection reports, which are left with the FBOs are not very detailed, but do contain a relatively clear explanation of the non compliance and required corrective action.
-The audit team observed that these are official control records and noted that more detail would be beneficial.
-It was also noted that the FBOs confirmed in the two establishments, audited, that a verbal explanation in relation to audit findings and any non compliances which are identified during official control inspections is also provided.
-The audit team noted, that in some instances, where it is deemed appropriate, following an inspection, a non compliance and corrective action form, which is provided as part of QP 1: Non Compliance Procedure, is also used.
+Roscommon County Council also uses the triplicate book of inspection reports, the template for which is provided in SOP M2: Hygiene Inspections of Establishments and SOP A6: Slaughter House Inspections / Audits.
+The audit team verified that the inspection report is completed for every official control inspection; however very little information is provided in written form about the non compliance.
+The audit team also confirmed, in the two establishments in which on-site verification audits were undertaken, that a copy of the report is left with the FBO.
+The audit team were advised that the non conformance report, provided as part of QP1 is not used.